WHAT WE DO

 Soybean Cultivation with Afghan Farmers

-Each year, NEI trains more soybean farmers and expands to new areas with the mission of eradicating malnutrition throughout Afghanistan.
-In 2016, our farmers produced 6,000 MT of soybean in 31 provinces.
-Our farmers receive soybean seeds, fertilizers, and nitrogen-fixing bacteria inoculants.
+Each year, NEI trains soybean farmers and expands to new areas with the mission of eradicating malnutrition throughout Afghanistan.
+In 2017, our farmers produced 1,000 MT of soybean in 32 provinces.
+Farmers receive soybean seeds, fertilizers, and nitrogen-fixing bacteria inoculants.
 Farmers typically keep half of their harvest for home consumption.
 This is a practical and effective solution to combat chronic malnutrition.
-Our farmers sell the remaining harvest to NEI or to one of the seven soy processing factories built by NEI with local partners.
+Farmers sell the remaining harvest to NEI or to one of the seven soy processing factories built by NEI with local partners.

 Soybean New Variety Trials with Agriculture Research Institute of Afghanistan (ARIA) of the Ministry of Agriculture, Irrigation & Livestock (MAIL)

-Afghanistan soybean production started in 2006 with two U.S. varieties (Stine 3300 and 3870) which were approved by the National Seed Commission.
-These seeds were approved of following successful adaptation trials of six US soybean varieties tested by both MAIL and NEI in 2004 and 2005.
+Afghanistan soybean production started in 2006 with two U.S. varieties (Stine 3300 and 3870), which were approved by the National Seed Commission.
+These seeds were approved following successful adaptation trials of six US soybean varieties tested by both MAIL and NEI in 2004 and 2005.

 In order to produce high yield soybeans in all the seven ecological zones of Afghanistan, new and improved seed varieties for each region should be developed.
 Therefore, since 2008, NEI and ARIA have tested new, high performance varieties from the United States and the Republic of Korea.